Grislow/KnowledgeBase/resources/glossary.md

 * __Security protocols__ - secure network communication -> HTTPS, SSL, SFTP
 * __Management protocols__ - network governance and maintenance -> SNMP, ICMP

+## Networking
+The process of designing, building and maintaining a computer network.
+Computer networks are usually divided into various types of wireless and wired networks.

+Networking includes the hardware infrastructure(routers, switches, cables) and protocols that standardize the transfer of data over the infrastructure.

 &nbsp;
 # O